github/docs/content/code-security/dependabot/dependabot-alerts/browsing-security-vulnerabilities-in-the-github-advisory-database.md

 ## Viewing your vulnerable repositories

 For any {% data variables.product.company_short %}-reviewed advisory in the {% data variables.product.prodname_advisory_database %}, you can see which of your repositories are affected by that security vulnerability.
 To see a vulnerable repository, you must have access to {% data variables.product.prodname_dependabot_alerts %} for that repository.
-For more information, see "[About alerts for vulnerable dependencies](/code-security/supply-chain-security/about-alerts-for-vulnerable-dependencies#access-to-dependabot-alerts)."
+For more information, see "[About {% data variables.product.prodname_dependabot_alerts %}](/code-security/supply-chain-security/about-alerts-for-vulnerable-dependencies#access-to-dependabot-alerts)."

 1. Navigate to https://github.com/advisories.
 2. Click an advisory.